anoma/taiga/book/src/validity-predicates.md

 ![img.png](img/vp_hierarchy.png)

-### Transparent vs schielded VPs
+### Transparent vs shielded VPs
 Validity predicates can be both transparent and shielded.
 Transparent VPs are represented as WASM code and publicly visible, shielded VPs are represented as arithmetic circuits hidden under ZKPs.
 Each transaction in Taiga has VP proofs attached to it, and whoever has the verifying key (VK), can verify the proofs.

 ![img.png](img/vp_img.png)